 - Core connection-style paired feather fall practice (from kotegaeshi, shihonage, iriminage, and no technique; nage kneeling, and nage squatting; video example 1, video example 2 – drill #46)

-- Forward feather fall (solo, and from kotegaeshi and shihonage – link for video example), and
+- Forward feather fall (solo, and from kotegaeshi and shihonage -video instruction examples: link 1, link 2), and

 Ikkyo feather fall (link for video example)